 Fees

-While we all want the best for our children, cost is inevitably going to be a factor for most of us.
-School fees in Beijing are staggeringly high, globally second only to New York City.
 This is in part a legacy of tradition: expats were generally sent to Beijing as an assignment for a few years, either by their employer or their government, and offered a generous package as a sweetener.
-School fees and medical insurance were usually included.

 This sort of package is now limited mostly to diplomatic staff.
 Contemporary expats are more likely to be entrepreneurs, or younger people seeking adventure.

-Paying fees which range from $30,000 upwards, for each child every year, can be challenging, to say the least.
+Capital levies, transport, and meals add a further 15-25% on top of that.
 Read more about China’s cost of living here.

-However the changing profile of expats has done nothing to reduce prices.
+However, the changing profile of expats has done nothing to reduce prices.
 China’s economic miracle resulted in a generation of well-off parents determined to get their children into top universities.
-The one-child policy, and the cultural expectation that your offspring will look after you in your old age, further drove the boom in expensive private schooling.

-Whether the government’s crackdown on the education sector, and its determination to remove the profit motive from school provision, will reduce those pressures and lead to a lowering of fees, remains to be seen.
 Previous initiatives to reduce homework and shorten study hours had little impact.
 Even the Chinese Communist Party can’t “push the river uphill” when it comes to changing educational culture.

 Additional School Costs

 Unfortunately, these fees are only the beginning of the costs involved.
 Expect to pay for meals, uniforms, transport, extra-curricular activities, and sports equipment.
-Many schools charge a substantial fee ($300-500) simply for applying to them.
+Many schools charge a substantial fee (US$300-US$500) simply for applying to them.
 The fee is not returned if they don’t accept your child.

 If you’re not lucky enough to have these costs met by your employer, there are few options.
 Some schools offer scholarships, but these are usually only for existing students.
-If the right school for you is out of your price range, it’s always worth talking to them privately to see what can be arranged.
-Ultimately however, these are businesses in a sellers’ market, so don’t be surprised if you meet with polite rejection.

 Cheaper Options

-Although we said earlier that state schools are only for holders of Beijing hukou, some of the more prestigious schools have international sections.
 This includes the schools attached to Tsinghua and Beijing Normal University (a “Normal” university was originally founded for teacher training), and Chaoyang’s highly-regarded Fangcaodi School.

 These are private programs, but the fees are significantly lower than the foreign-owned schools.
 However, places are very limited, and hard to get.
 If you want your child to attend one of these schools, you will need to learn what guanxi means, and start accumulating it fast!